What is an online shopping app?

 3D visualizations.
 Creating photorealistic models of various items helps overcome one of the main obstacles in the way of e-commerce — the fact that customers can’t fully examine products before buying them.
 3D visualizations help bridge that gap between in-store and online shopping.

 Chatbots.
-You can make these neat little machines the first line of your customer support infrastructure — they’re perfect for helping with minor issues and giving useful advice.
-Keep in mind, though, that they should always be backed by human operators: chatbots are pretty much useless when it comes to serious issues.
+You can make these the first line of your customer support infrastructure — they’re perfect for helping with minor issues and giving useful advice.
+Keep in mind, though, that they should always be backed by human operators: chatbots are not going to have the necessary nuance to deal with a customer, when it comes to serious issues.

 IKEA boasts some neat AR features — you can preview how a piece will fit in your place right in the app